w9n/garden/docs/using-garden/configuration-files.md

 The `.garden` directory should not be modified by users, since this may lead to unexpected errors when the Garden CLI tools are used in the project.

-The `build.dependencies` subdirective lists the module's build dependencies, which need to be built ahead of this module.
+The `build.dependencies` subfield lists the module's build dependencies, which need to be built ahead of this module.
 `name` is the required module's name.
 In many cases you only need to declare the build dependency name.
 For example, you simply need to build one container before another because it's used as a base image.